cdoukoure/django-dynamic-database/README.rst

 * Relational models links (objects prefetch_related, select_related)
 * Delete data in database when models is deleted (synchronize with makemigration and migrate)
+* Complex queries with Q and F objects

 Contributing